By David Joel Miller

 What makes this fear diagnosable is when it begins to interfere with or change your behavior or upset you.
 If you can’t leave the house or work because of your anxiety, that is probably a diagnosable anxiety disorder.
 If your extreme fearfulness, anxiety or hyper reactiveness start affecting your relationships that is a probable diagnosis.

 There are a number of different types of anxiety disorders depending on what is causing your fear or anxiety.
 Further complicating this picture is that many people who have anxiety disorders have more than one kind.
-Having multiple anxiety disorders is consider very common.
+Having multiple anxiety disorders is considered very common.

 Since people with anxiety disorders have by definition “excessive” fear or anxiety it takes an outside observer, usually a therapist to evaluate the risk and see if this person’s fear is reasonable given their situation and their life experiences.

 Most anxiety disorders start in childhood, often before the end of middle school.
 Over time and untreated anxiety disorders get worse.
 The stats say two of every three people with anxiety disorders are women.
 I believe this is partly cultural.
 Boys and men are taught to approach what they fear.
 Attack it.
 Women are supposed to get away.
-This results in anxious men becoming more violent or using substance to cover up their anxiety and as a result they get a behavioral or substance use diagnosis.
+This results in anxious men becoming more violent or using a substance to cover up their anxiety and as a result, they get a behavioral or substance use diagnosis.